 Facebook Instagram Pinterest Snapchat TikTok Tumblr Vimeo X YouTube

-Why the bike-to-run transition is a major challenge in triathlon
+Why the bike-run transition is a major challenge in triathlon

-Optimizing this transition does not rely solely on the mind.
-There are specific exercises, validated by triathlon training, to help the body efficiently switch from cycling to running.
-Discover the best exercises to strengthen your bike-to-run transition, improve your performance, and gain valuable seconds, even minutes, on race day.
+Optimizing this transition is not just about mindset.
+There are specific exercises, proven by triathlon training, to help the body efficiently switch from cycling to running.
+Discover the best exercises to strengthen your bike-run transition, improve your performance, and gain valuable seconds, even minutes, on race day.

-The bike-to-run transition is a phase where the body must switch from a circular motion (pedaling) to a vertical propulsion motion (running).
-This sudden change stresses the muscles, tendons, and nervous system differently.
+The bike-run transition is a phase where the body must switch from a circular motion (pedaling) to a vertical propulsion motion (running).
+This sudden change stresses muscles, tendons, and the nervous system differently.

 • High heart rate